brianm/a/README.md

 This is a skeleton of a [Go](http://golang.org/) project which sets up a Go workspace and places the project into that workspace.
-It comes with a Makefile to make life easier for you, but it sets up a "go remote" compatible environment.
+It comes with a Makefile to make life easier for you, but it sets up a "go remote" compatible project (and you should keep this compatibility!).
 The Makefile exists to set up a Go workspace and to make life easier for common cases of using that workspace (such as building the project in the workspace).

 The idea behind this skeleton is to NOT require anything aside from Go to be set up, and that the skeleton will make a "Go Workspace" for